WDamaris/Phase-1-Project/README.md

 ### Built with
 #### HTML- To develop the structure and content of the webpage.
 #### CSS-To add a styling to the page.
-#### Javascript-To enable dynamic interactivity on the webpage.
-MIT License
+#### Javascript-To give interactive elements that engage a user and display timely content updates.

 Copyright (c) [2022] [Damaris]